-We love how his flagpole is strong and sturdy but lightweight.
-The gold ball decoration adds a touch of class.
+We love how this flagpole is strong and sturdy but lightweight.
+The brushed silver ball decoration adds a touch of class.
 Comes with rings that prevent flags from getting tangled.
 Spinning pole is more durable than a stationary pole.

-The rings that hold the flag can break in high winds.
+The plastic rings that hold the flag can break in high winds.

 Some buyers received only one hook for the flag.